mjordan/islandora_workbench_docs/docs/troubleshooting.md

 If you encounter a problem, take a look at the "things that migh sound familiar" section below.
+But, if the problem you're encountering isn't described below, you can ask for help.

 ## Ask for help

-But, if the problem you're encountering isn't described below, you can ask for help!

 The `#islandoraworkbench` Slack channel is a good place to ask a question if Workbench isn't working the way you expect or if it crashes.
 You can also [open a Github issue](https://github.com/mjordan/islandora_workbench/issues).

-A common kind of "isn't working the way you expect" is likely caused by unclear documentation.
+If Workbench "isn't working the way you expect", the documentation is likely unclear.
 Crashes are usually caused by sloppy Python coding.
 Reporting either is a great way to contribute to Islandora Workbench.

 ## Before you ask...